Education

 Graduate student - University of Alabama at Birmingham.

 As a graduate student, I was interested in understanding and exploiting the architecture of the bacteriophage P22.
-I exploited the architecture of the viral capsid to direct the synthesis of photocatalytic materials within the capsid interior, effectively solubilizing the otherwise insoluble material.
+I utilized the architectural features of the viral capsid to direct the synthesis of photocatalytic materials within the capsid interior, effectively solubilizing the otherwise insoluble material.
 I additionally worked to better define the packaging mechanism of dsDNA viruses.

 Programming and statistics